What DecIQ® is built on

 Leadership-level confirmation and global pattern

-Beyond their direct roles, the same gap played out publicly at the corporate leadership level of the organisations they worked in.
-Beyond those environments, the same structural pattern held across independent operators in the UK North Sea, the Gulf of Mexico, and MENA.
+The same operational gap played out publicly at the corporate leadership level of the organisations they worked in.
+The same structural pattern held across the UK North Sea, the Gulf of Mexico, and MENA.

-The governance gap pattern held across three oil producing basins.
+The operational gap pattern held across three oil producing basins.

 Stage 4